daos-stack/daos/src/utils/py/README.md

 #### C API Modifications

-If an existing C API is modified, a corresponding update must be made to the Python API.
+If an existing function is modified, a corresponding update must be made to the Python API.
 For example, if the member `foo` of `my_struct` were to change from `int foo` to `int *foo`, the Python class representing `my_struct` must also be modified:

 ```c
 typedef struct {